mhibx/wazuh-security-monitoring-lab/investigations/incident-01-smb-authentication.md

 The authentication session terminated before username validation, preventing repeated Event ID 4625 entries from being generated.

-Further investigation is required to determine whether this behavior is related to compatibility between NetExec/Hydra and the Windows 11 Build 26100 SMB implementation.
+Further investigation may be required to determine whether this behavior is related to compatibility between NetExec/Hydra and the Windows 11 Build 26100 SMB implementation.

 ---